 Wildlife Trafficking Observatory DASHBOARD

 This is the Wildlife Trafficking Observatory's interactive dashboard.
-Here, it is possible to explore information on seizures of wild animals described in digital news reporting actions to combat wildlife trafficking and illegal fishing.
+Here, it is possible to explore information on seizures of wild animals, their parts and products, described in digital news reporting actions to combat wildlife trafficking.

-The dashboard presents seizure records in relative frequencies to facilitate comparisons between animal groups and categories, acknowledging that counts of seized items are not consistently reported in the source data.
+The dashboard presents seizure records according to item categories (se description of categories in the section methodology of the last published report), indicating where seizures occurred, their frequencies and also the quantities of seized items.
+It is important to highlight that counts of seized items are not consistently reported in the source data.

 Seizure records